euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 ## crowbar

-It took me longer to get a working crowbar lambda than all the others combined.
+It took me longer to get a working crowbar Lambda Function than all the others combined.
 Building a dynamically linked shared library in Rust is fairly easy.
 Building one for a cloud environment that might have a broken python configuration is a bit harder.